vapor-ware/synse-docs/docs/server/user/configuration.md

 This page describes the configuration options and methodologies for Synse Server.
-It has a sane set of default configurations allowing it to run "out of the box", however minimal configuration is required to register any plugins with it.
+It has a sane set of default configurations allowing it to run "out of the box", however a minimal configuration is required to register any plugins with it.

 Synse Server has three sources of configuration: